lois-lee/IDD-Fa18-Lab1/README.md

 ## Part B. Manually Blink a LED

 **a.
 What color stripes are on a 100 Ohm resistor?**
+Brown, Black, Brown, Gold

 **b.
 What do you have to do to light your LED?**
+Hook the pushbutton up to power, put the positive end of the LED to the other end of the pushbutton, attach the 100 ohm resistor from the remaining end of the LED to ground.

 ## Part C. Blink a LED using Arduino